 Experienced experts are invaluable allies when defending a DUI case, as they possess expert knowledge in the scientific aspects associated with drunk driving cases, such as breathalyzer operation and how police should administer field sobriety tests; or what factors might influence blood or urine test results.

-An attorney may also help you fight the evidence against you by showing how the testing methods or equipment used was not accurate up-to-date or calibrated appropriately.
+DUI lawyers work closely with these experts to challenge the evidence against you, ensuring that testing methods or equipment are accurate, up-to-date, and properly calibrated.
 They can also explain how head trauma, heart or back problems, medication or certain medical conditions such as head lice can alter the results of field sobriety tests and chemical blood or breath tests.

 Pharmacologists and physicians also serve as valuable witnesses in DUI cases, providing insights into how an individual’s medical condition or medications could cause them to exhibit signs and symptoms that might suggest intoxication.
 Furthermore, these professionals can assist jurors in understanding that field sobriety tests and chemical tests do not offer an objective measure of impairment.